jordanbemmels/kiwi-iDDC/01_Generate_demographicSim_input.md

 writeOriVeg2K <- function(sequential_envs, env_names, oriworld_filename) {

 	if (length(sequential_envs) != length(env_names)) {
-		stop("ERROR: the number of environment names provided does not match the number of environment names");
+		stop("ERROR: the number of environment names provided does not match the number of sequential environment files");
 	}

 	# get the dimensions of the rasters - all must be the same!;